Avelanda/MapYourGrid/docs/starter-kit.md

 </figcaption>
 </div>

-This Starter-Kit empowers you how to map your first line of the electrical transmission grid.
+These starter kits empower you to learn how to map your first line of the electrical transmission grid.
 If you ever get stuck with the Starter-Kit or would like to provide feedback, please contact us via our [community chat](https://discord.gg/fBw7ARTUeR) or [via email](mailto:MapYourGrid@openenergytransition.org).
 A MapYourGrid community member will help you finish your first line and set up your environment.

 We recommend JOSM (Java OpenStreetMap) editor generally, particularly for professional, large-scale grid mapping and to inspect the electrical grid.
-However, if you only want to make minor edits or leave notes without installing anything, the iD editor in combination with [Open Infrastructure Map](https://openinframap.org/) and MapComplete is a better choice.
+However, if you only want to make minor edits or leave notes without installing anything, the [iD editor](https://www.openstreetmap.org/edit) provides a userfriendly mapping experience. iD and JOSM can both we combined with [Open Infrastructure Map](https://openinframap.org/).
+MapComplete provides an optimised workflow for mobile devices for mapping missing tags, such as voltages or capacities.
 These tools also offer enhanced usability for field mapping tasks and data validation.
-You can follow our tutorials on this website, but we also have a video tutorial for JOSM!
+You can follow our tutorials on this website, or watch our video tutorial for JOSM!

-Get started by clicking on one of the OpenStreetMap editors:
+**Get started by clicking on one of the OpenStreetMap editors:**

 <div class="starter-kit-buttons">
   <a href="#id-starter-kit" class="btn btn-third">iD Starter‑Kit - Beginner Friendly Small‑Scale & Field Mapping</a>
-  <a href="#josm-starter-kit" class="btn btn-primary">JOSM Starter‑Kit - Large‑Scale and Technical Mapping</a>
+  <a href="#josm-starter-kit" class="btn btn-primary">JOSM Starter‑Kit - Large‑Scale & Technical Mapping</a>
+  <a href="#id-and-open-infrastructure-map" class="btn btn-third">iD & Open Infrastructure Map Starter-Kit - Advanced iD Mapping & Field Mapping</a>
   <a href="#mapcomplete-starter-kit" class="btn btn-secondary">MapComplete Starter‑Kit - Missing Tags Field Mapping</a>
 </div>